engnhn/engnhn/README.md

 ## Hey there! 👋

-I'm paleomnesis a developer who writes code, drinks tea, breaks things (occasionally on purpose), and learns something new in the process.
+I'm Engin Han a developer who writes code, drinks tea, breaks things (occasionally on purpose), and learns something new in the process.

 This profile isn't a portfolio of perfection it's more like a messy desk full of half-finished ideas, experiments gone wrong (or surprisingly right), and notes to my future self.
 I enjoy building things that work.
 I enjoy breaking them to understand *why* they work.
 Somewhere in between, I write code, refactor it, and occasionally refactor the refactor.